The Deadly Season

 - Emergency preparedness

 The barrage of storms and the generous outpouring of donations allowed Americares to launch its largest disaster relief program since the 2004 Southeast Asia tsunami.
-We plan to continue working in Texas and Puerto Rico through 2019, helping to restore health care access, expand mental health services and improve preparedness for future storms.
-We will work with health facilities directly impacted by the hurricanes to assess the effectiveness of their level of emergency preparedness prior to and after the storms and then assist them to strengthen and expand their capabilities going forward.
-Our Hurricane Irma relief program will focus particularly on helping health centers serving the most vulnerable populations to better prepare for future storms.
+We continue working in Texas, Florida, Puerto Rico, Dominica and the U.S Virgin Islands, helping to restore health care access, expand mental health services and improve preparedness for future storms.
+We are working with health facilities directly impacted by the hurricanes to assess the effectiveness of their level of emergency preparedness prior to and after the storms and then assist them to strengthen and expand their capabilities going forward.
+Our Hurricane Irma relief program is helping health centers serving the most vulnerable populations to better prepare for future storms.

-Our long-term recovery programming will focus on mental health and psychosocial needs.
-In the months to come, we plan to support 9,000 health workers in disaster-affected communities in Texas and Puerto Rico with mental health programming, support groups and educational resources.
+Our long-term recovery programming is focusing on mental health and psychosocial needs.
+We plan to support 9,000 health workers in disaster-affected communities in Texas and Puerto Rico with mental health programming, support groups and educational resources.
 Both the physical and psychological recovery after a disaster require sustained support over the long term, and Americares has made that commitment.

 Hurricane Harvey made landfall on Friday, August 25 in Rockport, Texas with winds of 130 miles per hour, bringing massive destruction to communities in its path.
-Governor Greg Abbott of Texas expanded a disaster declaration to include 60 counties, and 30 of those counties were declared federal disaster areas.
-At least 70 deaths were reported along with many injuries and tens of thousands driven from their homes as more than 51 inches of rain caused catastrophic flooding.
+At least 70 deaths were reported along with many injuries; tens of thousands were driven from their homes as more than 51 inches of rain fell in some areas, causing catastrophic flooding.
+A total of 53 counties were declared federal disaster areas.
+Americares was on the ground in Texas before the storm hit and we are still there supporting the long recovery process.

 Americares is restoring health services and meeting survivors’ health needs in storm-damaged communities across southeast Texas.
 The response focuses on restoring services disrupted by the storm, expanding mental health and psychosocial services and helping safety net health care providers prepare for future storms.

-To date, Americares has provided $12 million in aid for Harvey survivors, including medicine and supplies, health programs and programmatic support, in partnership with 65 nonprofit organizations.
-The Hurricane Harvey Response Team has established a base of operations in Houston to oversee its relief and recovery programs.
+To date, Americares has provided $13 million in aid for Harvey survivors, including medicine and supplies, health programs and programmatic support, in partnership with more than 70 nonprofit organizations.
+The Hurricane Harvey Response Team has a base of operations in Houston to oversee its relief and recovery programs.

-An Americares emergency response team arrived in Texas in late August as the storm was approaching and began working with our network of partner clinics throughout the region to meet survivors’ most immediate needs.
-Relief workers rushed relief supplies to emergency shelters and clinics serving as aid distribution shelters, ensuring survivors had essential items and could replace essential medications lost in the storm.
+An Americares emergency response team arrived in Texas as the storm was approaching and began working with our network of partner clinics throughout the region to meet survivors’ most immediate needs.
+Relief workers rushed supplies to emergency shelters and clinics serving as aid distribution shelters, ensuring survivors had personal items and could replace essential medications lost in the storm.
 Americares supported mobile clinics and vaccination campaigns in hard-hit communities from Brazoria to Port Arthur.
 With dozens of dialysis centers closed throughout the region, Americares also provided transportation to ensure critically ill patients received lifesaving treatments.
 For health centers damaged in the storm, Americares supported rapid repairs so survivors could access the care they needed, in a familiar place.
+In addition, our team has helped the centers in expanding services to serve more people.

 Helping Survivors Cope

 As the response shifted to meeting survivors’ longer-term needs, Americares began working with partners in the region to expand mental health and psychosocial services.
-Health workers treating patients traumatized by their storm experience—including many who survived harrowing rescues from rooftops or by boats—were invited to participate in Americares Resilience and Coping for the Healthcare Community and Psychological First Aid workshops.
+Health workers treating patients traumatized by their storm experience—including many who survived harrowing rescues from rooftops or by boats—participated in Americares Resilience and Coping for the Healthcare Community and Psychological First Aid workshops.
 The resilience sessions focus on stress awareness and coping strategies for health workers; the first aid workshops train health workers to identify, understand and respond to patients’ mental health and psychosocial needs.
-During the months after the disaster, Americares continues to serve 4,000 health workers in storm-affected communities with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.
+Americares continues to serve 4,000 health workers in storm-affected communities with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.
 In communities where the need exceeds the available counseling resources, Americares is providing additional resources to expand services.

 “We are focusing on health workers providing care in the most heavily impacted communities and giving them the tools to care for themselves as well as patients.
 In many hard-hit communities, health workers are not only caring for survivors—they are survivors themselves.”

-Building on nearly 40 years of disaster response expertise, Americares will be working with safety net health care facilities throughout Texas and Louisiana in the coming months to use the lessons learned from Harvey to improve responses to future storms.
+Building on nearly 40 years of disaster response expertise, Americares is working with safety net health care facilities throughout Texas to use the lessons learned from Harvey to improve responses to future storms.
 Beginning in April 2018, Americares emergency planning specialists began working with health care providers in Texas serving vulnerable populations to complete detailed after-action reports on the impact of Hurricane Harvey on their clinical operations and make recommendations for future performance.
-Health centers, free clinics and other nonprofit organizations will also be invited to participate in a series of disaster preparedness workshops that will train staff in creating customized emergency plans.
+Health centers, free clinics and other nonprofit organizations are also participating in a series of disaster preparedness workshops that will train staff in creating customized emergency plans.

 “Enhancing preparedness is a critical component of our recovery programs,” said Americares Vice President of Emergency Programs Kate Dischino.
 “We will work with safety net providers and guide them through creating customized action plans so they are ready the next time disaster strikes.”